[later edit: even though it’s obvious the figures in this post are not evergreen, the principles stated are the same]

-According to imobiliare.net, a 2 rooms apartment can be bought in Cluj-Napoca with 22.000 euros, in Hunedoara with 12.000 euros.
-A studio (garsoniera) can be bought with 6000 euros in Iasi and with 10.000 euros in Piatra Neamt.
-Hell, someone could make this money picking up strawberries in Spain 4-5 months…
+According to imobiliare.net, a 2 rooms apartment can be bought in Cluj-Napoca for 22.000 euros and in Hunedoara for 12.000 euros.
+A studio (garsoniera) can be purchased with 6000 euros in Iasi and with 10.000 euros in Piatra Neamt.
+Someone could make this money picking up strawberries in Spain for 4-5 months…

-I told my friend who got married [en, blog] about this and he said:
+I told my friend who got married about this and he said:

-– But can I move with a family in a small studio?, and I replied:
+– But can I move with a family to a small studio?, and I replied:

 – What you buy is not to live there, but to rent it to other people